-If you ever see the /login_trashed string at the end of your url when attempting to login or out of /wp-admin there is a good chance that the root casue is a plugin.
+If you ever see the /login_trashed string at the end of your URL when attempting to log in or out of /wp-admin there is a good chance that the root cause is a plugin.

 On the front end you will see your 404 error page when you try to access the /wp-admin page.

 If you can’t login into the back end of your site via /wp-admin then you’ll need FTP access to get at the plugins folders in your wp-content file.
 Most hosting companies will provide FTP access and you can use an file manager like Transmit to login.